7 Signs That Your Blood Sugar Levels Are Too High

-This energy helps us perform important bodily functions such as digestion, and the functioning of the heart and synapses, as well as other.
-The sugar found in our blood must be kept between 70 and 110 mg/dL to make the most of its benefits, without negative health consequences.
+The sugar found in your blood must be kept between 70 and 110 mg/dL to make the most of its benefits.
+If it gets too high or low, you may suffer negative health consequences.

-A high level of blood sugar is called hyperglycemia and can cause damage to various organs.
-Then your blood sugar is above 180 mg/dL it’s diagnosed as diabetes mellitus.
+When your blood sugar levels are too high, this condition is called hyperglycemia.
+It can cause damage to various organs.
+Even further, when these levels are above 180 mg/dL it’s diagnosed as diabetes mellitus.
 It’s important to keep this condition under strict medical observation, since it can cause many complications.

 What is hyperglycemia?

-Hyperglycemia is when your blood sugar level is above 140 mg/dL.
-This condition can happen for one of two specific reasons:
+Hyperglycemia is when your blood sugar levels are too high – specifically, above 140 mg/dL.
+This condition can happen for one of two reasons:

 - Your pancreas is having problems in creating the right amount of insulin, the hormone responsible for regulating blood sugar levels.